 \section{Impact of Different TCI Similarity Metrics}

-In this section, we examine the effect of three similarity metrics, namely Normalized Cross-Correlation (NCC), Mean Absolute Error (MAE), and Mean Squared Error (MSE), on the performance of TCI.
+In this section, we investigate how three similarity metrics, namely Normalized Cross-Correlation (NCC), Mean Absolute Error (MAE), and Mean Squared Error (MSE), affect the performance of TCI on the IXI dataset.
 As shown in Table~\ref{tab:10}, NCC delivers the best results.
 Hence, we adopt NCC as the similarity metric for all experiments in this paper.